gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 ###### Figure 1.
 High-level encoder process dataflow.

 The inputs to the rate control algorithm vary based on the application and rate control mode.
-The input could be analysis statistics from an IPP processing of frames in the look ahead window, or statistics coming from previous passes.
+In the case of VBR mode, the input could be analysis statistics from an IPP processing of frames in the look ahead window, or statistics coming from previous passes.
 However, in all cases, the Temporal Dependency Model (TPL) data is used to calculate the boosts for frame-level QP assignment, SB QP modulation and lambda modulation per block.

 In SVT-AV1, there are different options for VBR encoding.
 Based on the application requirements.
-These option range from an adjustable latency algorithm (1 PASS + adjustable look ahead) for low to medium latency applications to a multi-pass algorithm for VOD applications.
+These options range from an adjustable latency algorithm (One-pass + adjustable look ahead) for low to medium latency applications to a multi-pass algorithm for VOD applications.
 Having access to more pictures in future, which translates to higher latency, generally helps the rate control algorithm, however the performance benefits saturate after a long enough lookahead window.
 The available options are listed below.
+In addition to the VBR mode, for low delay applications,  the SVT-AV1 encoder supports a constant bitrate (CBR) rate control mode where the objective is to maintain a constant bitrate in the generated bitstream.

-### 1-PASS VBR + Look Ahead
+### One-Pass VBR + Look Ahead

 In this mode, the latency is controlled by the size of the look ahead.
 The CRF IPP processing is performed for the frames in the look ahead window and the collected analysis data is used in the rate control algorithm.
-The default size of the look ahead is around 60 frames, but it can be increased to 120 frames.
+The default size of the look ahead is around 2 mini-GoPs (e.g. 32 frames for the case of a five-layer prediction structure), but it can be increased to 120 frames.

-### 3-PASS VBR (CRF IPP first pass + CRF middle pass with same Prediction structure as final pass + final VBR pass)
+### Multi-Pass VBR (CRF IPP first pass + CRF middle pass with same Prediction structure as final pass + final VBR pass)

 The multi-pass mode can only be used in applications where latency is not a concern.
+This mode is available only using the SVT-AV1 sample application.
 This mode provides the best BD-rate and rate matching performance.
 In the first pass, the encoder runs in IPP CRF mode with simple prediction modes.
 The collected statistics are stored in memory or file and are passed to the encoder in the next pass.
 The middle pass has the same prediction structure as the final pass.
 Using similar prediction structure helps significantly in rate assignment.
 The data from the first pass is used to estimate the sequence QP for the middle pass.
 Having a middle pass with closer rate to the target rate helps in matching the target rate considerably.
 Finally, the last pass uses the data from the previous passes to achieve the best performance.
 A block diagram of the encoder with three passes is shown in Figure 2.

 ![rc_figure2](./img/rc_figure2.PNG)

 ###### Figure 2.
 Block diagram of multi-pass encoder.

-## Rate Control Flow
+## VBR Rate Control Flow

 ### CRF IPP Pass

 The IPP pass is used to generate statistics to be used in the final pass in a one-pass + LAD encoder or in subsequent passes in a multi-pass encoder.
 It is a simple and fast processing of the source input pictures that is based only on the source pictures (i.e. the reference pictures are also source input pictures) and makes use of a flat prediction structure where any given picture would reference at most the two preceding pictures in display order.
 Pictures are divided into 16x16 blocks and simple ME and Intra DC predictions are performed.
 The inter and intra prediction residuals are used in the calculations of the prediction distortion but not processed through transform/quantization steps.
 The collected data includes:  Intra error (distortion), Inter error (distortion), coded error (distortion) of the best mode, percentage of Inter blocks, percentage of zero motion blocks, and information about motion vectors.
 The coded error of each mini-GoP or GoP is used in the final pass to allocate the rate for each section of the clip.
 Note that the results from the IPP pass can be used in other decision-making steps, such as the dynamic GoP decisions, in the subsequent encode pass.
 The calculated data is stored in *FRAME_STATS* per block and then converted to *FIRSTPASS_STATS* per frame in *update_firstpass_stats()*.
-To keep the cost of running the IPP pass low, a number of optimization ideas are introduced and are summarized in Appendix B.

 ### Middle-Pass: CRF Encoding based on the Final Prediction Structure

 A robust rate control would require accurate statistical information to properly distribute the rate budget and meet the constraints imposed by the application.
 Even though the IPP pass provides useful information for the subsequent encode passes, the corresponding statistics are not accurate enough to make good rate distribution decisions in the final encode pass.
 Using a CRF pass with the same prediction structure as the final pass provides accurate enough estimates upon which to base the final encoding pass rate control decisions.
 This newly added middle pass is a fast version of the final pass with similar prediction structure as the final pass.
 In order to improve the accuracy of information, we use the statistics from the IPP pass to estimate the input QP of the Middle-Pass to get closer to the target rate.
 This process results in substantially better rate matching in the multi pass rate control.
 The middle pass stores the following data per frame (See StatStruct structure): Picture number, total number of bits, qindex for the frame, qindex for the sequence.

 In order to reduce the speed overhead of the middle pass, a faster preset of the encoder is considered in the middle pass.
 For example, if the final pass preset is set to M5, the preset of the middle pass is chosen to be M11.
-To make the middle pass even faster, some additional speed optimizations are considered and are briefly described in Appendix C.
+To make the middle pass even faster, some additional speed optimizations are considered and are briefly described in Appendix B.

 ### Final Pass

 The following presents a very high-level description of the steps involved in the rate control algorithm in the final encode pass.
 The flowchart is shown in Figure 3.
 A more detailed presentation of these steps is provided in the next section.

 The rate control algorithm in the final pass includes the following main steps:
-1) For each GoP/KF_group assign the target number of bits (*find_next_key_frame()*).
+1) For each GoP/KF_group assign the target number of bits (*kf_group_rate_assingment()*).
-2) For each mini-GoP or GF_group assign the target number of bits per frame (*define_gf_group()*).
+2) For each mini-GoP or GF_group assign the target number of bits per frame (*gf_group_rate_assingment()*).
 3) Update the target number of bits per frame based on the feedback and internal buffers (*av1_set_target_rate()*).
 4) Assign qindex per frame based on tpl boost and the target number of bits (*rc_pick_q_and_bounds()*)
 5) SB-level QP modification and block-level lambda generation based on TPL (*sb_qp_derivation_tpl_la()*).